ARC’s screens run in a normal web browser. There’s nothing to install on staff computers — they just open a web address on your network.

 If arc.local doesn’t open

 A few networks block the automatic naming that makes arc.local work.
-If the address doesn’t load, use the ARC server’s IP address instead:
+If the address doesn’t load, use the ARC server’s network address instead — and you don’t have to go hunting for it:

 Same network, please

-ARC is served on your local network only.
-The computer you’re opening it from has to be on the same network as the ARC server.
-ARC isn’t reached over the public internet.
+Out of the box, ARC is served on your local network only.
+The computer you’re opening it from has to be on the same network as the ARC server, and ARC is not exposed to the public internet.

 What’s next